What is a tongue or lip tie?

 At this time, treatment options will be presented.
 You will be given ample opportunity to ask questions, so our doctors can address all your concerns.
-Dr. Kuba, Dr. Curtis, and Dr. Sabour want both you and your child to be comfortable going ahead with the procedure.
+Dr. Kuba, Dr. Curtis, and Dr. Michael want both you and your child to be comfortable going ahead with the procedure.

 During the appointment

 A numbing “jelly” will be applied to the frenum and the surrounding tissues for the complete comfort of the patient.
 The doctor will perform the laser frenectomy to remove the obstructive frenum.

 This typically takes 10 to 15 minutes.
 After the procedure is complete, one of our trained assistants will go over the stretches for your child and his or her post-procedural care instructions.